0duaht/0duaht.github.io/_posts/2017-08-14-rails-activercord-and-callbacks.markdown

 star: true
 category: blog
 author: tobi
-description: Markdown summary with different options
+description: Dealing with post-create callbacks being re-triggered while processing a callback
 ---

 A couple hours ago, I wrote a very basic callback method on an ActiveRecord model in a Rails app.
 I was working on a ticketing system that assigns tickets to new orders.